Digitisation is expensive and time consuming. It rarely pays.

 How would that same restaurant visit look if the processes were digital?

-- At the end of the day, the cash is counted, while the rest has been registered automatically and is already in the accounting system the following morning, on the right accounts with the right VAT codes, etc. This saves the waiters time and the bookkeeper only needs to balance the accounts.
+5. At the end of the day, cash is counted, while the rest is automatically registered and is already in the accounting system the following morning on the right accounts with the right VAT codes, etc. This saves the waiters time and the bookkeeper only needs to balance the accounts.

 In this digital process, the waiter wastes minimal time entering information in the POS system or running back and forth with messages to the kitchen.
 Fewer mistakes are made because the ordering app prevents them.
 The tables are visited more often, and sometimes that means selling an extra drink or dessert.
 In short: Time is freed up for even more great service and upselling.